James II of England

-In June 1688, two events turned dissent into a crisis.
+In June 1688, two events turned dissent into a renewed crisis.
 Firstly, the birth of James's son and heir James Francis Edward Stuart on 10 June raised the prospect of a Catholic dynasty, displacing his Protestant daughter Mary, who had been heir presumptive.
-Secondly, the state prosecution of the Seven Bishops was seen as an assault on the Church of England, and their acquittal on 30 June destroyed his political authority.
+Secondly, the state prosecution of the Seven Bishops was seen as an assault on the Church of England, and their acquittal on 30 June heavily damaged his political authority.
 Ensuing anti-Catholic riots in England and Scotland led to a general feeling that only James's removal could prevent another civil war.
 Leading members of the English political class invited William of Orange, James's nephew and son-in-law, to assume the English throne.
 When William landed in Brixham on 5 November 1688, James's army deserted and he went into exile in France on 23 December.
 In February 1689, a special Convention Parliament held James had "vacated" the English throne and installed William and Mary as joint monarchs, thereby establishing the principle that sovereignty derived from Parliament, not birth.
 James landed in Ireland on 14 March 1689 in an attempt to recover his kingdoms, but, despite a simultaneous rising in Scotland, in April a Scottish Convention followed England in ruling that James had "forfeited" the throne, which was offered to William and Mary.

 After his defeat at the Battle of the Boyne in July 1690, James returned to France, where he spent the rest of his life in exile at Saint-Germain, protected by Louis XIV.
 While contemporary opponents often portrayed him as an absolutist tyrant, some 20th-century historians have praised James for advocating religious tolerance, although more recent scholarship has tended to take a middle ground between these views.

 Early life

 Birth

-James, second surviving son of King Charles I and his wife, Henrietta Maria of France, was born at St James's Palace in London on 14 October 1633.
-Later that same year, he was baptized by William Laud, the Anglican archbishop of Canterbury.
+James was born on 14 October 1633 at St James's Palace in London, the second surviving son of King Charles I and his wife, Henrietta Maria of France.
+Later that same year, he was baptised by William Laud, the Anglican archbishop of Canterbury.
 He was educated by private tutors, along with his older brother, the future King Charles II, and the two sons of the Duke of Buckingham, George and Francis Villiers.
 At the age of three, James was appointed Lord High Admiral; the position was initially honorary, but became a substantive office after the Restoration, when James was an adult.
 He was designated Duke of York at birth, invested with the Order of the Garter in 1642, and formally created Duke of York in January 1644.